-Although LWM2M allows more than one instance of an object, ARTIK Cloud supports only one instance of an object, which will always be instance 0.
+Although LWM2M allows more than one instance of an object, ARTIK cloud services support only one instance of an object, which will always be instance 0.

 Data type conversion

-LWM2M objects are translated as collections in the ARTIK Cloud properties Manifest.
+LWM2M objects are translated as collections in the properties Manifest.
 Every LWM2M resource has a data type.
-The following table lists the LWM2M resource data types and their corresponding ARTIK Cloud Device Property data type.
+The following table lists the LWM2M resource data types and their corresponding Device Property data type on ARTIK cloud services.

 |LWM2M Data Type||Device Property Data Type|